m0ngr31/kanzi/README.md

 After that is pretty much just information that you can just put whatever into.
 Don't submit it for certification since only you will be using your server.

 And now you should be set!
 Go ahead and try speaking a few commands to it and see if it works!
-If you can't get it working, try looking for support in [this thread](http://forum.kodi.tv/showthread.php?tid=254502) on the [Kodi](https://kodi.tv) forum, and if you have more techinical problems, submit and issue here on Github.
+If you can't get it working, see the [Getting Help section](#getting-help).

 Thanks!